 To us, devising theatre is empowering.
 It is not about playing out, again and again the stories that have gone before us, it is about making new stories.
 We want to make work that is relevant, about things that are happening now, to us and around us.
 We want to pull things apart, we want to hold people to account, we want to celebrate, to warn, to encourage, to challenge people.
 We might never influence policy, but we can influence people…We want our plays to change the world…one story at a time.”

 Jemma McDonnell, Co-Director, The Paper Birds

-For more information on supporting The Paper Birds and how we can work together please email Senior Producer Charlotte email@example.com
+For more information on supporting The Paper Birds’ work in general and how we can work together please email Senior Producer Charlotte email@example.com